imagekit-developer/ckeditor-plugin/README.md

 npm install --save-dev imagekit-ckeditor5-plugin
 ```

-## Configuration
+### Configuration

-To load the plugin, configure your editor by editing the `src/ckeditor.js` file.
-To use the Media Library Widget, import it as follows:
+To load the plugin, configure your editor by editing the `src/ckeditor.js` file that belongs to the chosen build.
+Import the Media Library Widget within it as follows:

 ```js
 /* ckeditor5-build-classic/src/ckeditor.js */